What Is a Health Educator?

 - Problem-solving: identifying and avoiding obstacles; gathering and analyzing data.

 Have you heard?
-Elmhurst College launched a new undergraduate program in public health.
+Elmhurst University launched a new undergraduate program in public health.

 You’ll learn how to analyze new health findings and turn them into actionable advice that improves people’s well-being.
 You can also choose to pursue an advanced degree via Elmhurst’s master of public health program.